Ruggero Deodato: Unrealized projects

-Personal life and death
+Personal life

 Deodato was married to actress Silvia Dionisio from 1971 to 1979.
 He had a son from the marriage.
 His partner was Micaela Rocco.

 In 2019, the filmmaker was honored with a documentary about his life and career called Deodato Holocaust.
 Directed by Brazilian filmmaker Felipe M. Guerra, it was released in May of that year at the Fantaspoa Film Festival, in Brazil, with the presence of Ruggero.
 The documentary consists of a series of interviews that Guerra made with the Italian director, edited with images from Deodato's movies and personal photos.
 In 2021, Deodato Holocaust was released on Blu-Ray in Sweden and Germany – in limited media book format, containing also a 120-page booklet about Deodato's life and career.
 The documentary was later released in France and the United States, this time as a bonus feature in collector's editions of other films directed by Ruggero.

+Death

 Deodato died in Rome on 29 December 2022, at the age of 83, from complications of pneumonia, kidney failure, and liver failure.